Children and Teenagers

 The portraits of seated models at the Grande Chaumière are set up similarly with small variations in the position of the hands and the orientation of the head.
 The format of the canvas increases, close to life size.
 Amedeo also works on the harmony of rare colors.

-When Paulette Jourdain arrives at Montparnasse, she is a still a child at only 15 years old.
-She obtains to work for Zborowski.
-She is the last model of Amedeo in 1919.
-Her portrait, oil on canvas 100 x 65 cm, is for sale at Sotheby's in New York on November 4, lot 12T.
-The estimate beyond $ 25M was announced in the press release of 4 September.
+When Paulette Jourdain arrives at Montparnasse, she is a still a child at only 15 year old.
+She obtains to work as a housemaid for Zborowski.
+She is the last model of Amedeo in 1919, for a unique painting, just before he died in January 1920.

-The search for expression is dominant over realism with two signature innovations in Amedeo's art : a tall neck creating a neat distance between head and body and the eyes completely filled in blue that announce surrealism and are certainly a proof of kindness of the artist for his model.
-A blue eyed portrait of Jeanne Hébuterne with Hat, oil on canvas 92 x 54 cm, was sold for £ 27M including premium by Christie's on February 6, 2013.
+The search for expression is dominant over realism with two signature innovations in Amedeo's art : a tall neck creating a neat distance between head and body and the eyes completely filled in blue that announce surrealism and are certainly a proof of kindness of the artist for his model in the stiff attitude of a teenager.

 Since he had to give up sculpture because of his failing health, Amedeo is primarily a portrait painter.
 His models are the people around him in the art world of Montparnasse and humble fellows who cannot be his customers.
 His paintings are difficult to sell.